PTRC

 Can I access patent information from home?

-• A preliminary patent search can be done by searching http://www.uspto.gov, using the CPC patent classification system.
+• Yes, a preliminary patent search can be done by searching http://www.uspto.gov, using the CPC patent classification system.
 Keyword searching only goes back to 1976.

 • For foreign patent search, use Espacenet